jmkristian/pack-it-forms/README.md

 are placeholders that indicate values that will be automatically substituted when the message is sent.

 Viewing Previously Entered Forms
 --------------------------------

-If you have setup OutPost integration opening the message in OutPost should result in a new browser window containing the filled out message form.
+Opening a message in OutPost
+should result in a new browser window containing the filled out message form.
 Since you are viewing the contents of a previously sent message the form controls are all read-only so that the data is not